List of Campus Clubs:

 AAUW student organizations are demanding equity for women and girls on college and university campuses around the world.

-American Cancer Society COC Club
+American Cancer Society Club

 Provide resources, support, and awareness to students and faculty about Cancer.
 Give students the opportunities to learn more about cancer and have a chance to help out the community through volunteering.